 It has been a very telling few days in the race for the White House.
-President Obama admits what many of us have been saying—that he now starts out the underdog in this race, while also adding in the rather bizarre assertion that Americans are not better off than they were four years ago.
-The governor of New Jersey, Republican Chris Christie, pushed and prodded to get in the race, declares unequivocally that he isn’t ready to run or serve and he will finish out his current term as governor.
-The next day, in a decision that surprised virtually no one, Sarah Palin followed suit.
-And Herman Cain, the former Godfather’s Pizza executive, rises dramatically in the polls; he is second in most and actually tied for the lead in one.
+President Obama admits what many of us have been saying — that he now starts out the underdog in this race, while also adding in a rather bizarre communications strategy that Americans are not better off than they were four years ago.
+The governor of New Jersey, Republican Chris Christie, is pushed and prodded to get in the race, and decides at last minute that he isn’t ready to run or serve and he will finish out his current term as governor.
+And Herman Cain, the former Godfather’s Pizza executive, has risen dramatically in the polls; he is second in most and actually tied for the lead in one.

 There continues to be a lot of noise out there, and sometimes it’s tough to find the frequency of this race.
 So let’s again step back and figure out what this might be telling us broadly and see if we can tune into the frequency.